tahmid-haque/hexagon-security/README.md

 In addition to these main components, we make use of `Yarn` package manager and their workspaces feature in order to share code across all 3 components using the `shared` component.

-This component is just miscellaneous services and utilities written in JavaScript and upgraded to TypeScript.
-All 3 main components make use of the `shared` component and in turn make use of the `WebCrypto` library to encrypt/decyrpt the user's data when needed.
+This component is just miscellaneous services and utilities written in `JavaScript` and upgraded to `TypeScript`.
+All 3 main components make use of the `shared` component and in turn make use of the `WebCrypto` library to encrypt/decrypt the user's data when needed.
 We make use of the `PKDBF2` algorithm to generate keys from secrets, `AES-GCM` to encrypt user-uploaded data and `AES-KW` to encrypt keys associated to the user-uploaded data.
 All keys are 256-bit.
 In addition, this component uses the `psl` library to extract domains from URLs.